 There are many ways to become involved at UUMAN – social, educational, service, and volunteering with any of the numerous committees, teams, or ministries that do the work of the community.
-Fittingly, we call our committee structure UUMAN Works!
-Membership on a few of the committees or teams is by appointment of the board of trustees – the Nominating Committee, the Committee on Shared Ministry, the Healthy Congregation Team, and Long Range Planning.
+Membership on a few of the committees or teams is by appointment of the board of trustees – the Leadership Development, the Committee on Shared Ministry, the Healthy Congregation Team, and Long Range Planning.
 But, for most, joining simply involves asking.
 Find a place that interests you and dive in!

 UUMAN WORKS – Our Committee Structure

 Adult Enrichment includes all of UUMAN’s adult programs (classes and groups, primarily), each of which, in its own way, fosters a sense of community, brings members closer together, nurtures growth – intellectual, spiritual, and social – and promotes the search for truth and justice which we hold dear.

 a) Adult Religious Exploration (ARE) (adult RE/spiritual exploration/faith development programs)

 b) Adults Learning & Playing Together (ALPT) (non-RE programs)

 c) Communication/Public Relations (information management)

 Brew Crew – Rosie Popp

 The UUMAN Brew Crew is mission is to provide a warm, welcoming atmosphere for coffee hour after Sunday service.
 Members also may occasionally be asked to provide refreshments for other small events or to help clean up for small events.